Laurent Aïello: 2003-2005

 Abt Sportsline, and Aïello, would be much less successful in 2003, winning just one race, and after switching to Opel for the 2004 and 2005 seasons, without any further victories (the firm's new Vectra GTS proved to be unsuccessful), Aïello announced his retirement from racing at the end of the season, aged 36, finishing ninth in his final race at Hockenheim.
 During his final season, he tested a "breathable overall" at the Nürburgring round.

-In a 2005 poll run by Motorsport Magazine, Aiello was voted the 13th best touring car driver of all time.
+In a 2005 poll run by Motorsport Magazine, Aïello was voted the 13th best touring car driver of all time.

 Personal life

 Aïello is married to Géraldine and has two children: a daughter named Marie, and a son named Tom.
 He has a passion for jetskis, and enjoys DJing.

 Racing record

 Complete International Formula 3000 results

 (key) (Races in bold indicate pole position; races in italics indicate fastest lap.)